rbseaver/rbseaver/README.md

 🏠 I haved lived in Texas for the past twenty-five years, but I grew up in the Northeast &mdash; New Jersey, to be exact.
 When I first moved here, everyone was so friendly that I thought they were just trying to get something from me.
 After a few years, I learned how to be "Texas polite" and for the most part, consider myself a Texan now.
 Every once in a while a New Jersey-ism slips out, but it's rarer with each passing year.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/robseaver/), or directly through GitHub.
-Browse through my repos, and enjoy all the stale projects. 😬
+Browse through my repos, and enjoy all the stale projects. 😬 Lastly, if you're looking for a resume, [here it is](https://rbseaver.github.io/docs/resume)